 Trail races are known for their abundant aid stations.
 However, you will want to bring your own fuel and fluids just in case – the last thing you want is dehydration on the trails.
 You can plan on being on the course for longer than a road race, meaning you probably want fluids on shorter distances than on the road.

-A hydration vest (such as this one) is one of the best pieces of gear for a trail race.
+A hydration vest (here’s how to pick the best hydration vest for your needs) is one of the best pieces of gear for a trail race.
 You can carry your fluids and fuel without holding anything (you may need your hands available) or throwing off your balance.
 As for fuel, bring more than you think you may need.
 Course conditions may require you to be out there longer than planned, especially on longer trail races.
 (Not sure how to fuel?
 Follow these general guidelines!)

-Have you ever ran a trail raced?
+Have you ever ran a trail race?
 What helped you have a successful race?